-41. Can personal data or PII owners/controllers appeal to the courts against orders of the regulators?
+46. Can controllers operating in your jurisdiction appeal to the courts against orders of the regulators?

 Orders of the Commission are appealable to the High Court (or to a Tribunal established by the Federal Government for the purpose in the manner prescribed by the High Court).
 Any person aggrieved by the order of the Commission may prefer such an appeal.